SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Expressions.md

 > you can use it to write an empty tuple type.
 > However, like all type aliases, `Void` is always a type ---
 > you can't use it to write an empty tuple expression.

+The last expression in a tuple can be followed by an optional comma.

 > Grammar of a tuple expression:
 >